mori-b/aioconnectors/README.md

 ## USE CASES

 -The standard use case is running server and client on separate stations.
 Each client station can then initiate a connection to the server station.
+The valid message topics are defined in the server and client configurations (send\_message\_types and recv\_message\_types), and the messages are sent point to point.
 In order to have all clients/server connections authenticated and encrypted, you just have to call

     python3 -m aioconnectors create_certificates <optional_directory_path>